Miglia12/TLA_Project_2024/README.md

 - **MemorySizeEqualsRequiredData**: Ensures each GPU in the "done" state has a memory load exactly matching the initially requested data.
 - **CorrectMemoryUtilization**: Guarantees that upon reaching the "done" state, each GPU has processed all required data, correctly stored in memory, with associated logical segments cleared.
 - **CorrectStreamletAssignment**: Prevents overlap and conflicts in GPU servicing by ensuring each streamlet is uniquely assigned to a GPU and multiple streamlets do not interfere with each other's operations.

-## Repository Structure

-- **src/main.tla**: The main TLA+ specification file describing the system model.
-- **deliverables/first_design.jpg**: A sketch of the initial design implemented in the specification.
-(Note: Some elements may have changed since the initial design phase.)
-- **deliverables/Project_Abstract.pdf**: Contains the project abstract.